IFRCGo/go-api/README.md

 # this command will copy value from `name` to `name_en` if en is the default language.
 python manage.py update_translation_fields

-# Auto translate values from default lang to other language
+# Auto translate values from default lang to other language – to be used in the future (AWS Translate)
 python manage.py translate_model
 ```